scoutforpets/bookshelf-jsonapi-params/README.md

 sort _array_     | Sorts the result set by specific fields.
 Example: `/pets?sort=-weight,birthDate` would return the records sorted by `weight` descending, then `birthDate` ascending

 See the **[specific section of the JSON API spec](http://jsonapi.org/format/#fetching-includes)** that deals with these parameters for more information.

+`isCollection` - by default, internal calls will be made to `fetchAll`.
+If you're returning a single resource, set `isCollection` to `false`.

 `type` - by default, the JSON API resource type will be set using the `tableName` defined in your Bookshelf model.
 If your resource type is different, you can pass the resource type into `fetchJsonApi` directly.